CSSG-Labs/flask-todo-app/README.md

 ## Join the discussions!

-- Contact ironbe#4809 on discord (add me as friend if we don't share a server)
+- Contact ironbe#4809 on discord